locationtech/udig-platform/docs/devel/en/fonts_and_imagery.rst

 ^^^^^^^^^^^^^^^^

-Here is some of the source material used for "branding" the uDig application itself; for details on how branding works please review the `Custom Application Tutorial <Custom%20Application%20Tutorial.html>`_.
+Here is some of the source material used for "branding" the uDig application itself; for details on how branding works please review the :doc:`Custom Application Tutorial <custom_application_tutorial>`.

 Application Logo
 ^^^^^^^^^^^^^^^^